How Do You Convert To Standard Form

 5. Check Your Work:

 Verifying your work is a crucial step in ensuring accuracy.
-For example, when converting a quadratic equation to standard form, you can substitute the roots of the equation back into the standard form to see if they satisfy the equation.
+Take this: when converting a quadratic equation to standard form, you can substitute the roots of the equation back into the standard form to see if they satisfy the equation.
 Similarly, when converting the equation of a circle to standard form, you can plot the circle using the center and radius obtained from the standard form and see if it matches the original equation.

 6. Use Technology Wisely: